haneenmedhat2/Albumify/README.md

 ## Albumify
-* Albumify is a simple yet elegant iOS application built using Swift that showcases a user's albums and photos fetched from the JSONPlaceholder API.
+* Albumify is a simple iOS application built using Swift that showcases a user's albums and photos fetched from the JSONPlaceholder API.
 The app demonstrates clean architecture, efficient use of MVVM design patterns, and modern Swift features.

 ## Environment:
 * Xcode.